ArmasIurii/Porftolio/README.md

 **JavaScript_apps**

-Here i tried to put in practice my teoretical knowledges about JS with some well known esercises
+Here i tried to put in practice my theoretical knowledge about JS with some well known exercises.

 ====